-Based on the questionable efficacy of nonstandard policies, Bernanke and his coauthors argue that policymakers should act preemptively to avoid the zero bound.
+Despite our evidence that alternative policy measures have some effect, we remain cautious about relying on such approaches....
+The effects of such policies remain quantitatively quite uncertain.
+Based on the questionable efficacy of nonstandard policies, the paper argues that policymakers should act preemptively to avoid the zero bound.
 The tone differs greatly from Bernanke's early writings, which say that the zero-bound problem is easy to overcome.